vingstar/PrivateAI_papers_and_libs/README.md

 > Kumar, Nishant, et al. "Cryptflow: Secure tensorflow inference."
 2020 IEEE Symposium on Security and Privacy (SP).
 IEEE, 2020

 This is an end-to-end system for tranforming native TensorFlow program to MPC-backed program, done by Microsoft teams.
 The aim is the same as [LatticeX/Rosetta](https://github.com/LatticeX-Foundation/Rosetta).
+But the compiler's output is still vallina C++ program, unlike Rosetta.
+So this may limit its future extension for more sophisticated computation.

 ### DELPHI [link](https://www.usenix.org/system/files/sec20spring_mishra_prepub.pdf)
 > Mishra, Pratyush, et al. "DELPHI: A cryptographic inference service for neural networks."
 29th {USENIX} Security Symposium ({USENIX} Security 20).
 2020.